rahulEth/earthFriends/README.md

 ## Solution

 EarthFriends bridges this gap by creating a rewards-based system that incentivizes users to contribute to a greener planet through verified, tokenized recognition.
-We are utilizing [https://taiko.xyz](Taiko Blockchain) for this solution as it promot sustainability and carbon nutrility.
-We have deployed Auditor and ERC20 Token contract on [https://taiko.xyz](Taiko Blockchain).
+We are utilizing [Taiko Blockchain](https://taiko.xyz) for this solution as it promot sustainability and carbon nutrility.
+We have deployed Auditor and ERC20 Token contract on [Taiko Blockchain](https://taiko.xyz).
 If User do any activity like waste managment, planting tree, awareness campaign etc, he just simply upload the photos of the activity as proof and create an token transaction.
 On the Other side admin will review and verify the activity and approve the token transaction and mint the $EFRND token to user's wallet.

 ## Architecture